-There are a lot of factors that consumers take into account when it comes time to buy a new Kia vehicle in 2020.
+There are a lot of factors that consumers take into account when it comes time to buy a new Kia vehicle.

 Fuel economy, design, safety ratings, features, and exterior colors are just a few of the things that people look at.